 CBD For Mental Health

 CBD is thought to have positive impacts when it comes to mental health, aiding in stress reduction, anxiety relief and even schizophrenia.
 There have been limited clinical trials conducted surrounding CBD and its impacts on psychiatric disorders and the results are again, promising.
 CBD seems to be able to help calm the brain through its interaction with the ESC, supporting the hippocampus, the region of the brain important for healthy emotion and memory.
 The draw to CBD for mental health is ever-growing as nearly 20% of Americans suffer from anxiety or depression and are seeking a more natural alternative to common drugs used like valium.
 CBD oil is a popular choice of consumption when it comes to targeting mental health or stress reduction as the sublingual consumption allows the active ingredients to enter the bloodstream almost immediately.
-Though CBD for mental health is still a developing field with more expected trials emerging, there has already been an FDA approved CBD treatment for epilepsy, GW Epidiolex.
+Though CBD for mental health is still a developing field with more and more trials emerging, there has already been an FDA approved CBD treatment for epilepsy, GW Epidiolex.
 Using CBD as an alternative to prescribed medications or in addition could have a positive impact on specific conditions as well as overall mental health.

 CBD For Sleep Aid

-The endocannabinoid system plays a large role in maintaining certain bodily functions, including sleep.
+The endocannabinoid system plays a large role in maintaining specific bodily functions, including sleep.
 CBD’s interaction with the ECS indicates that there is potential influence on the sleep and wake cycle.
 With that, CBD’s ability to reduce stress signals to the brain can positively impact sleep and rest.
 Sleep can often be impacted by heightened activity in the brain, the cause of insomnia.
 According to a study in 2019, CBD is able to work with the body and brain to reduce the signals being transmitted, whether its pain signals, stress signals or anything in between which can often be the culprit of poor sleep or insomnia.
 Taking CBD before bed could be the perfect night-cap to end a long day, or any day.

 Takeaways for Baby Boomers Who Want to Try CBD